 Tresomega sent me some gluten free pasta and I made some pasta alla Norma.
 They also sent me their delicious coconut oil that I used in this recipe!
 You can learn more about all their lovely products here.
 You can also find the Tresomega brand locally at Sams Club, Amazon and Walmart.
 You can also follow Tresomega nutrition on Facebook and Twitter.

-On to the Homemade mounds bars recipe
+How to make Homemade mounds bars

 Front and center is the fabulous coconut oil!
 We also have unsweetened coconut, maple syrup and coconut flour.